-Bek David Campbell – professionally known simply as Beck – was born in Los Angeles in 1970 to an established artistic heritage.
+Beck David Hansen – born Bek David Campbell and professionally known simply as Beck – was born in Los Angeles in 1970 to an established artistic heritage.
 Mother, Father and both grandfathers had all performed in different ways.

-Beck grew up surrounded by a myriad of influences which seeped into his own late 80s output on a series of indie-label releases on cassette and then vinyl.
+Beck grew up surrounded by a myriad of influences that seeped into his own late 80s output on a series of indie-label releases on cassette and then vinyl.

-Legendary early live shows caused a clamour among major labels to secure his signature but he eventually chose Geffen, a company that allowed him to continue releasing independent albums, as and when he felt like it.
+Legendary early live shows caused a clamour among major labels to secure his signature (all while he was still scraping by as a video-store clerk) but he eventually chose Geffen, a company that allowed him to continue releasing independent albums, as and when he felt like it.

 His Geffen debut Mellow Gold (1994) contained the self-hating hit Loser, and further success came with the Grammy-winning album Odelay (1996) which he produced with the Dust Brothers.
 More hit singles followed in 1996.